 - Avoid douche or vaginal deodorant lotions and sprays

 - Maintain normal glucose levels if you have diabetes

-- Wear breathable, cotton underwear to keep things cool and dry down there
+- Keep things cool and dry down there by wearing cotton underwear

 - Change out of wet bathing suits or sweaty workout clothes as soon as possible